johnnyc82/data-sync-tool/README.md

 Now you can 'tap' our Homebrew tools by running:

-    brew tap ivystreetweb/homebrew-tools
+    brew tap exampleowner/homebrew-tools

 Allowing you to install the LSET tool:

     brew install hsync

-You will also need to retrieve the halie_sync SSH key, which can be found in Bitwarden.
+You will also need to retrieve the Data_sync SSH key, which can be found in Bitwarden.

 This will install our tool, along with the Go binaries.